O'Reilly Theater

-The O'Reilly Theater is a 650-seat theater building, opened on December 11, 1999, in Pittsburgh, Pennsylvania.
+The O'Reilly Theater is a 650-seat theater building, opened on 11 December 1999, in Pittsburgh, Pennsylvania.
 Located at 621 Penn Avenue in downtown Pittsburgh's Cultural District, the O'Reilly Theater is actually a three-part building: The 65000 sqft theater (with a 150-seat rehearsal hall), a large parking garage called Theater Square, and the adjacent 23000 sqft Agnes R. Katz Plaza.

 The Pittsburgh Cultural Trust built the new theater, designed by architect Michael Graves P.A., to create a downtown home for the Pittsburgh Public Theater theatrical company, as well as to create additional venues for theater, music, and other art performances.
 The O’Reilly venue features a thrust stage surrounded by the audience on three sides.

-To pay for the $25 million cost of construction, gifts to the project included a naming gift in honor of Dr. Anthony O'Reilly from Mrs. Chryss O'Reilly and several current and past senior executives of the H.J.
-Heinz Company.
+To pay for the $25 million cost of construction, gifts to the project included a naming gift in honor of Dr. Anthony O'Reilly from Mrs. Chryss O'Reilly and several current and past senior executives of Heinz.

-The O’Reilly was built by Turner Construction Company, opened on December 11, 1999, with the world premiere of King Hedley II, by the Pulitzer Prize winning playwright August Wilson.
+The O’Reilly was built by Turner Construction Company, opened on 11 December 1999, with the world premiere of King Hedley II, by the Pulitzer Prize winning playwright August Wilson.

-Pittsburgh Merchantile Library
+Pittsburgh Mercantile Library

-The building site of the Penn Avenue theater's history began in 1866 with the construction Mercantile Library Hall, a multipurpose library, lecture, and music hall.
+The site of the O'Reilly Theater was previously occupied by the Mercantile Library Hall, which was completed in 1870.
+The four-story building housed a subscription library, a 1,500-seat auditorium, and commercial space.
+The Joseph Horne Company department store was a tenant of the building before completing its own building one block to the west in 1893.

 Lyceum Theater

-The mercantile hall evolved into the Bijou, Lyceum, Academy, and Variety, Pittsburgh's vaudeville houses, and then was razed and paved into a parking lot after the 1936 St. Patrick's Day flood.
+The Library Hall was remodeled in 1886, reopening as the Bijou Theater.
+The Bijou was replaced by a succession of vaudeville and burlesque houses—the Lyceum, Academy, and Variety—and then was razed and paved into a parking lot after being damaged in the 1936 St. Patrick's Day flood.
 Teddy Roosevelt spoke at a national convention of the Order of the Moose at Lyceum Theater on his visit to Pittsburgh in July, 1917.